 Conduct discharge training and management of technology-dependent patients.

 Graduate of educational program for Respiratory Care accredited by an A.A.R.C.-recognized agency.

-Minimum of one (1) year Respiratory Therapist experience required; six (6) months experience in a critical care setting preferred.
+Minimum six (6) months in a critical care setting preferred.

-Successful completion of the C.R.T. examination administered by the National Board for Respiratory Care and/or active certification by the N.B.R.C. is preferred
+Successful completion of the C.R.T. examination administered by the National Board for Respiratory Care and/or active certification by the N.B.R.C. is required

 Active Florida license is required.